 You will study a range of dance styles and professional works that will give you the opportunity to develop specific knowledge and the practical skills necessary to enter the Performing Arts industry.
-The main focus of the course is to develop skills and techniques that will enable you to learn professional pieces of choreography, as well as create your own.

-We study professional works for example, Jazz (Chicago) Contemporary (Alvin Ailey) and Street /Hip Hop Styles (Diversity and Matt Steffanina).
+We study professional works for example, Jazz (Chicago) Contemporary/Jazz (Alvin Ailey) and Street /K-Pop/Hip Hop Styles (Diversity, Black Pink and Matt Steffanina).
 You will develop your technical and interpretative abilities, such as increasing flexibility, improving posture and enhancing your creative ability.
 You will improve your coordination and communication skills, as well as your movement memory.

-Component 1: Exploring the Performing Arts: 30% - Teacher Assessed You research 3 different professional choreographers and learn their work in order to create a 5-minute powerpoint presentation and a 1000-word extended essay.
+Component 1: Exploring the Performing Arts: 30% - Teacher Assessed You research 3 different professional choreographers and learn their work in order to create a 5-minute powerpoint presentation and a 1000-word extended essay (Which can be done on audio or video vlog).

-Component 2: Developing skills and techniques in the Performing Arts: 30% -

-Teacher Assessed.
-You learn and perform at least 2 professional pieces of choreography that are at least 2 minutes long and perform them to a live audience as a solo or group.
-You will keep a written rehearsal and performance log and write an overall evaluation.
+Component 2: Developing skills and techniques in the Performing Arts: 30% - Teacher Assessed.
+You learn and perform professional pieces of choreography that are at least 2 minutes long and perform them to a live audience as a solo or group.
+You will keep a video rehearsal/ performance log and an audio evaluation.

 Component 3: Performing to a brief: 40% - External Examiner Assessment.
 You will use your dance techniques within rehearsal and performance to explore, develop and perform your own piece of group choreography.
-This is based on a theme given by the exam board every January.
-You will create 3 extended pieces of writing or audio showing, your research and development, the creative process and an overall evaluation of your performance (each one being 600 words)
+This is based on a theme given by the exam board.
+You will complete an extended piece of writing, scrapbook or audio showing, your research and development, of the creative process and an overall evaluation of your performance.

-Dance students are involved in Move It' a day out in London to work with professional dancers, attend classes and numerous theatre trips throughout the year alongside in school performances.
+Dance students take part in the Largest Dance Event in the World: Move It', they participate in Dance Workshop Days with dance professionals and other performing artists from the Performing arts Industry.
+Dancers attend external dance classes and numerous theatre trips throughout the year.
+They choreograph and perform for live audiences in and around Brent.
 Students may also be given the opportunity to obtain a Dance Leaders level 2 Qualification well established and recognised by Colleges / Sixth forms

-You can go on to study Level 3 and A Level Dance/Performing Arts, From there you can go on to accomplish a Dance Degree at University or audition for a performing arts school or job.
-With the view of becoming a Professional Dancer, Choreographer, Teacher or Doctor of Movement Therapy
+You can go on to study A/AS Level or Level 3 in Dance/Performing Arts/Media.
+From there you can go on to accomplish a Dance Degree at University or audition for a performing arts school or work within the industry.
+Qualification can lead to a career as Sports Therapist, Professional Dancer, Choreographer, Teacher or Doctor of Movement to name but a few.

-Ms R Robinson Email r.robinson@preston-manor.com
+Ms R Robinson Em

+Email r.robinson@preston-manor.com